syuen1/RevDebugger/README.md

 # RevDebugger

 ## Debugger is still under development (Mar 4, 2022)
-# Not working properly yet.
-(Mar 7, 2022)

 How to use Parser:

 [convert a sorce code to a forward byte code]
 -----------------------------
 command:
-java javacc parser.jj
+java -cp . javacc parser.jj

 javac Parser.java